bckohan/django-enum/doc/source/howto.rst

     *Never reference or import your enumeration classes in a migration file, work with the primitive values instead*.

-The deconstructed ``EnumFields`` only include the choices tuple in the migration files.
-This is because Enum_ classes may come and go or be altered but the earlier migration files must still work.
+The deconstructed :class:`~django_enum.fields.EnumField` only include the choices tuple in the migration files.
+This is because :class:`enum.Enum` classes may come and go or be altered but the earlier migration files must still work.
 Simply treat any custom migration routines as if they were operating on a normal model field with choices.

-``EnumFields`` in migration files will not resolve the field values to enumeration types.
+:class:`~django_enum.fields.EnumField` in migration files will not resolve the field values to enumeration types.
 The fields will be the primitive enumeration values as they are with any field with choices.